-Once again, over Labor Day Weekend of 2018, ultramarathoners will descend on Fred Deadman Park in Manchester, Tennessee.
+Labor Day Weekend of 2019, ultramarathoners will once again descend on Fred Deadman Park in Manchester, Tennessee.
 Led by a contingent of wheezing geezers, a couple of hundred of America’s finest footwarriors will circle the famed Deadman Mile for days on end, culminating in the grand finish and banquet at noon on Labor Day Monday.
 All awards will be handed out at the banquet, including lifetime mile pins and the 100 (and 200) mile buckles.
 We will not be trying to process that during the event.
 If you want to come, run part of the race and go home, that is your prerogative.
 But we will not be processing the final results (nor giving out awards) until the race is over.

 Of course it is not the competition which has made this event an instant classic.
 It is the stories.
 In the perfect setting of a one mile loop through the park, today’s ultrarunners have the opportunity to spend time with the legends and heroes of the long ago past of the sport.
 And the old guys and gals have the opportunity to rekindle old friendships (and rivalries) and to rehash the old days.
 The stories they have to tell are not tales immortalized on the internet, instead they exist only in the memories of those who were there.
 For all the hundreds of miles that are logged, and the fierce battles sometimes waged for position, it is the celebration of life atmosphere that has made the ARFTA a must-do event.
 Fathers and mothers sharing miles with daughters and sons as well as grandparents sharing miles with grandsons and granddaughters; these are moments too special to miss.